apietrelli/myVCF/docs/feature.rst

      :alt: search variant
      :align: center

-- In the bottom part of the **variant page**, the frequency of the variant will be available the distribution of the same variant in the major public databases
+- In the bottom part of the **variant page**, you will find the variant frequency distribution according to major public databases.

 .. figure:: img/myVCF_variant_page_2.png
      :scale: 50 %